Shop tax free and hassle free. Here’s a guide on how to get a refund for Goods and Services Tax.

 After you have called up your purchase details, follow the instructions on the eTRS kiosk to apply for your GST refund.
 At this stage, you will be asked to choose whether you want your refund to be made to your credit card or in cash (for tourists departing from Changi Airport).
-If you are departing from Seletar Airport or the cruise terminals, you will be asked to choose your refund to be made by bank cheque or credit card.
+If you are departing from Seletar Airport, you will be asked to choose your refund to be made by bank cheque or credit card.
 When you are done, the kiosk will issue you a Notification Slip.
 Read it to see whether you need to go to the Customs Inspection counter, where customs officers may ask to see your purchases for further verification.

 3. Collect Your Refund